ENCCS/openacc/content/index.rst

 See also
 --------

-There are many excellent resources online for learning OpenACC and CUDA.
+There are many excellent resources online for learning OpenACC.
 To name only few:

 - Official `OpenACC site <https://www.openacc.org/>`_